jball-117/neat_bot/README.md

 # neat_bot
 Making a rocket league bot from the genetic algorithm NEAT.
 Feeding NEAT output from an RNN.
 #### Install from pip:

-`pip install carball`
+`pip3 install carball`